IvanBioli/ML-Project_1/README.md

     print(reg_logistic_regression(y_train, tX_train))

 ## 🔁 Reproduce results
-To reproduce the results we have shown in Table 2 of our report, please navigate into this repository and execute the run.py script with the following command: `python run.py`.
+To reproduce the results we have shown in Table 2 of our report, please navigate into this repository, download the [train.csv](https://github.com/epfml/ML_course/blob/master/projects/project1/data/train.csv.zip) and [test.csv](https://github.com/epfml/ML_course/blob/master/projects/project1/data/test.csv.zip) files and place them in a folder called `data`, and execute the run.py script with the following command: `python run.py`.
 The predictions for each of the regressor configurations used will be stored in the folder `data/submission_[NAME OF THE REGRESSOR]`.

-## 🔍 Technical details
-How you did small technical details

 ## 📂 File structure